rjeeda/rjeeda.github.io/_posts/2020-04-04-introduction.md

 <b>example:</b> <a href="../../../../code/MCAT_Tutorial_Part1.html"><code>tut1.html</code></a> | <b>source code:</b> <a href="../../../../MCAT_pkg/MCAT_pkg/bootstrapping.py"><code>bootstrapping.py</code></a>  </center>
 <center>$$\cdot$$</center>

 There is also strong overlap in the confidence intervals, suggesting that the labeled and unlabeled tubulin have similar times to catastrophe.
-We also computed confidence intervals according to the DKW inequality.
+We also computed confidence intervals according to the DKW (Dvoretzky-Kiefer-Wolfowitz) inequality.
 <center>$$\cdot$$</center>
 <center>{% include label_comparison_DKW.html %}</center>
 <center>$$\cdot$$</center>